 The evidence is discovered in the heart and as a result they want to please God.
 They want to do what is right.
 People are Christians when they believe that Jesus died in order to forgive their sins, they do not like their sins, they want their sins forgiven, and they come seeking Jesus’ forgiveness.

 Your friend needs to understand that her actions indicate there is a great need in her life.
 Her need is a real relationship with Jesus.
-I would encourage your friend to read the pages at the following links: What Is Faith? and True Christian?
+I would encourage your friend to read the pages at the following links: Searching For God and True Christian?
 I also encourage her to read “God’s Great Passion.”
 You may need to teach her yourself.